 Make sure you have good lighting, audio, and a solid internet connection.
 A hard-wired ethernet cable is best.
-If you don’t have a proper space with good lighting at home, consider renting a room at Groundwork for the day.
+If you don’t have a proper space with good lighting at home, consider renting a meeting room at Groundwork for the day.
 Our Fall River location features a Neat Conference Camera that is designed to run hybrid meetings that focus on each attendee.
 We also have a lighting kit and USB microphone available for use.

 I’ll leave you with this video tutorial from Groundwork member Matt Medeiros on the importance of using headphones and a decent microphone:

 Now get out there and run a non-sucky meeting!
 Your colleagues will thank you.

 - Can I use a coworking space for Google My Business? - April 26, 2023

 - Marketing Lab: The Best Business Resource on the South Coast You Didn’t Know About - March 23, 2023